maplibre/maplibre/AI_POLICY.md

 # AI Contributions Policy

-MapLibre's policy is that contributors can use whatever tools they would like to craft their contributions, but there must be a **human in the loop**. **Contributors must read and review all LLM-generated code before marking a pull request as ready for review**.
-The contributor is always the author and is fully accountable for their contributions, which includes ensuring their contributions are aligned with repository specific contribution guidelines.
+MapLibre's policy is that contributors can use whatever tools they would like to craft their contributions, but there must be a **human in the loop**.

+**Contributors must read and review all LLM-generated code before marking a pull request as ready for review**.
+The contributor is always the author and is fully accountable for their contributions, which includes ensuring their contributions are aligned with repository-specific contribution guidelines.

 Contributors should be sufficiently confident that their contribution is high enough quality that asking for a review is a good use of scarce maintainer time, and they should be **able to answer questions about their work** during review.

 ## Disclosure